 A bishop was a priest who had been elevated to the office by three bishops, or by one apostle.
 Bishops had the authority of ordination, so missionaries had to be bishops.
-After they founded several churches, they’d ordain priests in each one and ride a circuit to supervise them.
+Three bishops, working together, could make a priest into a bishop.
+Bishops ordained priests in each church they founded and rode the circuit to oversee them.

-The genuine epistles of Ignatius, which were written at about the same time as the Revelation, describe this system.
+The genuine epistles of Ignatius, which he wrote at about the same time as the Revelation, describe this system.
 All of the churches on his route from Antioch to Rome had this polity.

 If you write an academic paper demonstrating that Paul wrote Galatians, you’ll hear crickets in the night.
 However, if you write an academic paper that Teddy Roosevelt wrote Galatians, the press will gather at your door.
 Writing an essay to demonstrate that the Apostle John wrote Revelation guarantees me obscurity.
 Here come the crickets, get ready for a nap:

 The key to the authorship of Revelation is in the letters to the seven churches.
-Letters have senders and recipients.
+Letters have senders and recipients, and couriers to take them from one to the other.
 We know who the recipients were.
 If we can identify the sender, we can identify the author.

 - Ancient Eastern Christians were strongly motivated to question apostolic authorship

-Ancient eastern Christians were obviously motivated to point out any evidence that denied apostolic authorship and to downplay any evidence that did, because millennialist heretics had used Revelation to cause major disruptions in the eastern church.
+Ancient eastern Christians were strongly motivated to point out any evidence that denied apostolic authorship and to downplay any evidence that did, because, mainly in the east, millennialist heretics had used Revelation to cause major disruptions in the eastern church.
 Three of the seven ecumenical councils later affirmed that millennialism is a heresy.
-Even today, if you visit an Eastern Orthodox church, you will not hear a Scripture reading from Revelation in the Sunday worship service.
+Even today, if you visit an Eastern Orthodox church, you will never hear a Scripture reading from Revelation in the Sunday worship service.
 Some ancient eastern authorities conceded that John wrote it but still maintained it was not canonical.
 One test for canonicity is universal use, and Revelation didn’t meet that criterion.